 - Ensure a uniform and predictable cost of GHG emissions across the economy;

 - Minimize complexity and administrative costs;

-- Provide flexibility for future adjustments to react to developments in climate science and the economic impacts of climate policies.
+- Provide flexibility for future adjustments to react to developments in technology, climate science and policy.

-When such principles inform public policy, they minimize overall costs to society and allow markets to determine the technologies that will be most successful.
+When such principles inform public policy, they minimize overall societal costs and allow markets to determine the technologies that will be most successful.
 They also help long-term policies align with differing national priorities as well as adapt to new global realities.

 Imperial supports an economy-wide price on carbon dioxide emissions as an efficient policy mechanism to address GHG emissions.
 We also support the Paris Agreement as an important framework.

 Air emissionsWe’re working hard to reduce our impact on air quality, including reducing flaring and recovering over 99 percent of solution gas produced by our operations.